How to Stay in Thailand Long-Term

 It’s certainly true that money can bring you a lot of comfort and Thailand is no exception.
-Elite visas are aimed for business travelers and they allow you to stay in Thailand for 5 to 20 years, depending on the type of your visa.
-The cheapest Elite visa is called Elite Easy Access and it would cost you about $15 000.
+Elite visas are aimed for business travelers, and they allow you to stay in Thailand for five to twenty years, depending on the type of your visa.
+The cheapest Elite visa is called Elite Easy Access, and it would cost you about $15,000.

 I think that Thailand Elite is the best option for staying in Thailand long term.
 The price is high but let’s see the monthly cost:

-Still about twice more expensive than the other options but there are no other options with that amount of comfort and there are no hidden costs.
-For instance, each border run will cost you 1 day of your time and it’s not a pleasant experience.
-What’s the price of 1 day of your life?
+It’s still twice more expensive than the other options but there are no other options with that amount of comfort and there are no hidden costs.
+For instance, each border run will cost you one day of your time, and it’s not a pleasant experience.
+What’s the price of one day of your life?
 If it’s more than $100 then Thailand Elite will be a better option for you.

 I use Thailand Elite and I think that it’s worth it.
 Is protects me from all the bureaucracy and corruption and allows me to spend more time on things that I actually like.
 The visa overhead is easily compensated by the lower cost of living compared with EU or USA.
 You can rent a good house here for $500, why don’t you pay $250 more to forget about all the formalities with your long-term stay in the kingdom?